Christopher Turk: Family life

 Turk has two brothers: Kevin (D.L.
 Hughley), who paid for Turk's college and medical school; and Jabbari (formerly Bob), who is described as "militant".
 He also has a "bipolar Aunt Leslie".
 He also mentions a sister.
 Turk notes that while his family is dysfunctional, it is very close.
 Turk's mother is a Jehovah's Witness, although Turk himself is Roman Catholic as evidenced by his attendance of Mass and his wearing of a small crucifix around his neck.
+His Father is never seen but JD picks up the phone when he rings Turk at the flat he shares with JD.
 Turk is also one-eighth Japanese.

 Carla catches Turk's eye immediately, although she is reluctant to go out with him at first because of his arrogance, purely physical attraction to her, and his god complex.
 He impresses her by telling her that she should give Elliot Reid (Sarah Chalke), with whom she does not get along, a break; she agrees to a date with him, and they soon become a serious item.
 In season two, they get engaged after Carla initially rejects his proposal.
 They then spend the whole of season 3 planning their wedding, which happens, albeit with a few problems, in the season finale.

 During season 4, the two experience some marital trouble; they briefly separate when Carla finds out that Turk is maintaining a friendship with an ex-girlfriend without telling her that he is married.
 The situation is worsened when Carla and J.D. share a "friend kiss" after getting drunk together.
 Eventually, the two fix their relationship, and at the end of season four they agree to begin trying to have a baby.
 They spend most of season 5 trying to conceive, finally succeeding after a few months.
 Their baby, Isabella, is born after some complications in "My Best Friend's Baby's Baby and My Baby's Baby".

 In the fourth season, Turk is diagnosed with type two diabetes; he initially jokes about this as a way of coping with his fear about the disease, but learns to take it seriously.
 In the seventh season, Turk has a testicle removed after his daughter, Izzy, kicks him in the groin, causing testicular torsion.

+By Season 10, Turk and Carla now have four daughters together, Izzy, Ella, Sofia and Nora.